 In 1973, a year after he met his future bride, Carl Gustaf would become King Carl XVI Gustaf of Sweden on 15 September, after the death of his grandfather, King Gustaf VI Adolf.

-Silvia would visit Carl Gustaf in Stockholm a number of times, and reportedly once disguised herself in a blonde wig to throw off the press.
-She would also not tell many of her friends who she was dating, in hopes it would remain private for as long as possible.
+Silvia visited Carl Gustaf in Stockholm a number of times and reportedly once disguised herself in a blonde wig to throw off the press.
+She also did not tell many of her friends who she was dating in hopes it would remain private for as long as possible.
 By the beginning of 1973, the couple had been photographed together riding in a car by a Swedish journalist.
-Many people at the time assumed the mysterious woman in the vehicle was Margarita of Romania, since the King had previously been linked to her.
-The couple spent time in Switzerland, France, and on the estate of Prince Otto von Bismarck when they wanted to get away from the ever curious Swedish media.
+Many people at the time assumed the mysterious woman in the vehicle was Margarita of Romania since the King had previously been linked to her.
+The couple spent time in Switzerland, France, and on the estate of Prince Otto von Bismarck when they wanted to get away from the ever-curious Swedish media.
 By 1974, Silvia had moved into an apartment in Stockholm, which was owned by Carl Gustaf’s older sister, Princess Christina.

 Crown Princess Victoria, their oldest child and eldest daughter, was born on 14 July 1977.
-She is married to Prince Daniel, and together they have two children: Princess Estelle, 6, and Prince Oscar, 2.
-Their second child, Prince Carl Philip was born on 13 May 1979.
-He’s married to Princess Sofia, and they have two sons, Prince Alexander, 2 and Prince Gabriel, who will turn one in August 2018.
+She is married to Prince Daniel, and together they have two children: Princess Estelle and Prince Oscar.
+Their second child, Prince Carl Philip, was born on 13 May 1979.
+He’s married to Princess Sofia, and they have three sons, Prince Alexander, Prince Gabriel, and Prince Julian.
 The youngest of their three children, Princess Madeleine, was born on 10 June 1982.
-She is married to Christopher O’Neill, and they have three children: Princess Leonore, 4, Prince Nicolas, 3 and Princess Adrienne (born March 2018).
+She is married to Christopher O’Neill, and they have three children: Princess Leonore, Prince Nicolas and Princess Adrienne.